biodaq/biovision/share/matlab/readme.md

 # matlab mex binary and examples

-we put matlab binary and example scripts into the same directory. to run the example, you need to have biovisionMultiDaq.dll in Your path.
+we put matlab binary and example scripts into the same directory. to run the examples, you need to have biovisionMultiDaq.dll in your path.

 ## prerequisites